All Episodes

 Yes, sir.

-The way I got started on this, Art, is that I grew up in a little town called Sour Lake, which is population 1,600, right on the southern edge of the Big Thicket.
+The way I got started on this art is that I grew up in a little town called Sour Lake, which is population 1600, right on the southern edge of the Big Thicket.

 There is a national park in the Big Thicket.

-Actually, it's a preserve administered by the Park Service, and Sour Lake is within about three miles of the boundary of the park.
+And Sour Lake is within about three miles of the boundary of the park.

 And I grew up hearing the stories from the time I was about 10 years old.

-I remember the articles and when I wrote the book, I went back and researched and got the articles, and they were in 1952.
+And when I wrote the book, I went back and researched and got the articles.

-Which, incidentally, is about six years before the Bigfoot stories became popularized in California.
+And they were in 1952, which, incidentally, is about six years before the Bigfoot stories became popularized in California.

 Nobody ever heard the term Bigfoot that far back.

-People didn't know what to call it, and you'll find it.
+People didn't know what to call that.

-Now, this is kind of interesting.
+And you'll find, now this is kind of interesting.

-In the Pacific Northwest, you have a long history of sightings going back to the Native Americans, and they basically have come to be known as Bigfoot or Sasquatch.
+In the Pacific Northwest, you have a long history of sightings going back to the Native Americans.

 That's right.